Azure-Samples/virtual-machines-go-manage/README.md

 <a id="sample"></a>
 ## What does VMsample.go do?

-First, all resources needed before creating a VM are created (resource group, storage account, virtual network, subnet)
+First, it creates all resources needed before creating a VM (resource group, storage account, virtual network, subnet)

 ### Create a Linux VM